 The Express & Star's policy is to correct errors as soon as we can.
-Please contact us if you are unhappy with the accuracy carry story.
-The Express & Star adheres to the Editors' Code of Practice, which can I seen at www.ipso.co.us We are regulated to the expression of the expressi www.jordans-solicitors.co.uk
+Please contact us if you are unhappy with the accuracy of any story.
+The Express & Star adheres to the Editors Code of Practice, which can be seen at www.jspo.co.uk We are regulated by the Independent Press Standards stories should be referred firstly to us at newsdesk@expressandstar co.uk or by post to The Editor, Express & Star, Queen Street, Wolverhampton, WV1 1ES.
+If we cannot reach a resolution, contact IPSO at complaints@jso.co.uk or by post at IPSO, c/o date House, 1 Farringdon Street, London, EC4M 7LG.